-Your auditory system consists of many complex parts that function together successfully so that you can hear normally.
+Your auditory system consists of many complex parts that function together so that you can hear successfully.
 When any one component of the system isn’t functioning normally, you may experience loss of hearing.

-To accurately describe hearing loss, we must determine the following:
+To accurately assess the hearing loss, we must determine the following:

 We will determine these three factors by performing a diagnostic hearing evaluation.